Rosetta (software)

 Rosetta is a dynamic binary translator developed by Apple Inc. for macOS, an application compatibility layer between different instruction set architectures.
 It enables a transition to newer hardware, by automatically translating software.
 The name is a reference to the Rosetta Stone, the artifact which enabled translation of Egyptian hieroglyphs.

-The first version of Rosetta, introduced in 2006 in Mac OS X Tiger, was part of the Mac transition from PowerPC processors to Intel processors, allowing PowerPC applications to run on Intel-based Macs.
-The second version, introduced in 2020 as a component of macOS Big Sur, is part of the Mac transition from Intel processors to Apple silicon, allowing Intel applications to run on Apple silicon Macs.
+The first version of Rosetta was introduced in 2006 in Mac OS X Tiger as part of the Mac transition from PowerPC processors to Intel processors, allowing PowerPC applications to run on Intel-based Macs.
+Support for Rosetta was dropped with Mac OS X Lion (10.7) in 2011.

+Rosetta 2 was introduced in 2020 as a component of macOS Big Sur, and as part of the Mac transition from Intel processors to Apple silicon, allowing Intel applications to run on Apple silicon-based Macs.
+Most Rosetta 2 features will be removed from macOS with version 28 in 2027.

 Background

-Macintosh has used CPUs with several different instruction set architectures: the Motorola 68000 series, PowerPC, Intel x86, and ARM64 in Apple silicon.
-Each instruction set architecture is incompatible with its predecessor, necessitating a transition plan based on a software layer to emulate the previous instruction set on the succeeding one.
+Macintosh has used CPUs with several different instruction set architectures (ISA): the Motorola 68000 series, PowerPC, Intel x86, and ARM64 in Apple silicon.
+Each ISA is incompatible, necessitating a transition plan based on a software layer to emulate the previous ISA on the succeeding one.

 With the launch of Power Macintosh, the Mac 68K emulator is part of System 7.1.2 and later.
 This emulator uses PowerPC features and is embedded at the lowest levels of the operating system, integrated with the Mac OS nanokernel.
 This means that the nanokernel is able to intercept PowerPC interrupts, translate them to 68k interrupts (then doing a mixed mode switch, if necessary), and then execute 68k code to handle the interrupts.
 This allows 68k and PowerPC code to be interspersed within the same fat binary.